richfitz/rc2016/slides.md

   - use on cluster
   - unit tests
   - shorter scripts
+* Test on >1 platform as soon as you can (especially if one of these platforms can be Windows)
+* Big data?
+Use pointers.

+---

+# Strategies

 * Implement the _innermost_ code
   - once in C, stay in C: don't call back out to R
+* Prototype in R, then translate
+  - Write some tests
+  - Implement same function
+  - Compare output
 * Writing code that requires user-provided compiled functions is hard
   - optimisers, mcmc samplers, ODEs
   - consider templates instead
   - or keep the outermost code in R
-* Test on >1 platform as soon as you can (especially if one of these platforms can be Windows)
-* Big data?
-Use pointers.

 ---